Paris Walking Tours

 The public transportation system of Paris is efficient, convenient and reasonably priced.

-It consists of four networks, inter-linked to provide access to every quartier of the city and on to the surrounding suburbs.
+It consists of four networks, inter-linked to provide access to every area of the city and on to the surrounding suburbs.

 These networks are the: